Authentication API Documentation

 What is TypingDNA?

 With TypingDNA you can recognize users by the way they type on their keyboards (we support both desktop & mobile).
-Our typing biometrics engine, exposed by a RESTful API, analyzes typing patterns and accurately determines if they are a match with a known, enrolled user.
+Our AI-powered typing biometrics engine, exposed by a RESTful API, analyzes typing patterns and accurately determines if they are a match with a known, enrolled user, leveraging artificial intelligence for enhanced precision and security.

 Where to start?